 - The input is unstructured and the action depends on its content in ways that cannot be defined in advance

-- The task involves multiple decision steps with branching logic that would require dozens of workflow nodes
+- The task involves multiple decision steps with branching logic that changes based on what the agent discovers

-- The system needs to use tools (web search, database queries, API calls) in a sequence determined by its own reasoning
+- The system needs to use tools — web search, database queries, API calls — in a sequence determined by its own reasoning, not a pre-defined flow

 Campaign optimisation is a good example.
 An agent that monitors campaign performance, identifies underperforming ad sets, generates hypotheses about why they are underperforming, tests those hypotheses against historical data, and recommends specific bid and budget changes — this is agent territory.
 The sequence is not fixed.
 The decisions depend on what the agent finds.

-Before building anything, audit what you are doing manually more than twice a week.
+Before building anything, audit what your team does manually more than twice a week.

 Every repetitive manual task is an automation candidate.
-Every task with a consistent input format and a consistent output format is buildable in n8n or Make in under a day.
+Every task with a consistent input format and a consistent output format is buildable in one to three days of engineering work.
 Start with the three highest-frequency, lowest-complexity tasks on your team's list.
 Get those running.
 Measure the time saved.
 Then move to more complex workflows.

-The teams that over-invest in automation tooling before they have found their first automatable workflow waste months building infrastructure for tasks they have not identified yet.
+The teams that over-invest in infrastructure before identifying their first automatable workflow waste months building pipelines for tasks they have not found yet.
 Find the tasks first.
-The tools are secondary.
+Architecture is secondary.

 The Codenovai Automation Practice